adrien-ben/vulkan-tutorial-rs/README.md

  Load a 3D model from an wavefront obj file and render it.
 We skip the deduplication step because the crate we use to load obj files already does it.

+ ## 6.extra: Orbital camera

+Since `3.1: Descriptor layout and buffer`, our rendered geometry has been spinning infinitely around its local z axis.
+In this chapter we change this behaviour and implement an orbital camera controlled with the mouse.

+You can scroll the mouse wheel to get closer or further away from the global origin.
+And you can left click and move the mouse to move around the global origin.

 ## Run it

 With validation layers: